Nusrat Fateh Ali Khan

 Born in West Punjab, Khan had his first public performance at the age of 15 at his father's chelum.
-He became the head of the family qawwali party in 1971 and brought his unique style of sargam, khayal, and rhythm to his family's legacy.
+He became the head of the family qawwali party in 1971 and added his unique style of sargam, khayal, and rhythm to his family's legacy.
 He was signed by Oriental Star Agencies, based in Birmingham, England, in the early 1980s.
 Khan went on to release movie scores and albums in Europe, India, Japan, Pakistan, and the United States.
 He engaged in collaborations and experiments with Western artists, becoming a well-known world music artist.
 He toured extensively, performing in over 40 countries.
 In addition to popularising qawwali music, he also had a profound impact on contemporary South Asian popular music, including Pakistani pop, Indian pop, and Bollywood music.
 He was also a master of Hindustani classical music.